Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 Diggerland USA

-A construction themed amusement park!
-What’s not to love?
+Did you know Diggerland USA is a construction themed amusement park?
+Basically a little kid’s dream.
 Watch your kids as they drive a real tractor and scoop up dirt with a mini-digger.
-Heck, try it yourself!
+Heck, try it yourself.
 These big machines really do offer BIG fun.
 Have a little extra time?
 Check out The Water Main, their new construction themed water park.

 Turkey Hill Experience